praihan/quadris/README.md

 # quadris

 It's like Tetris, but we were forced to do it.
+Shitty code.